+The Commission meets monthly to consider various planning elements and oversees the administration of the agency.
+A Chair, Vice-Chair, and Treasurer are elected annually.
+The GRPC Executive Director serves as Secretary to the board.
 Gulf Regional Planning Commission is governed by a fifteen-member Board of Commissioners composed of appointed citizens from Hancock, Harrison, and Jackson Counties.
 GRPC is also the federally designated Metropolitan Planning Organization (MPO) for the three coastal counties and is the mandated transportation policy-making organization.
 Through this federal designation in 1973, the Coastal region is allowed to spend federal transportation funds for projects and programs.
-GRPC exists to ensure that the region adheres to federal requirements based on a continuing, cooperative, and comprehensive planning process.
+GRPC ensures that the region adheres to federal requirements based on a continuing, cooperative, and comprehensive planning process.

-The Commission meets monthly to consider various planning elements and oversees the administration of the agency.
-A Chair, Vice-Chair, and Treasurer are elected annually.
-The GRPC Executive Director serves as Secretary to the board.
-GRPC provides and manages the MPO planning staff, has fiscal responsibility for the administration of the transportation planning funds allocated to the MPO, and has the authority to contract for outside resources to provide additional services in fulfillment of the transportation planning process.
-GRPC staff also coordinates two MPO committees, the Transportation Policy Committee, and Technical Coordinating Committee.
+GRPC provides administration and planning for the MPO.
+GRPC has fiscal responsibility for the administration of the transportation planning funds allocated to the MPO and has the authority to contract for outside resources to provide additional services in fulfillment of the transportation planning process.
+GRPC staff also coordinates two MPO committees, the Transportation Policy Committee and the Technical Coordinating Committee.